shwetapurushe/weaveR/README.md

 # weaveR
-This is the Weave framework ported as a visualization widger to R using the 'htmlwidgets' framework.
+This is the Weave framework ported as a visualization widget to R using the 'htmlwidgets' framework.
 Weave is a WEb-based Analysis and Visualization Environment.
 Check it out at [Weave] (http://www.iweave.com).

 ##Installation